-

 Javier Martin, Blindness Entre el cielo y lo fluorescente, 2021.

-At this stage of his 15-year process of creating the iconic Blindness collection, Javier Martin presents a continuation of this series: it’s about the appropriation of light, the struggle and contraposition of natural and artificial light.
-It's about the things that blind us, that make us unsee the reality and the truth.
-It's about advertising and the battle between the real and unreal.
+At this stage of his 15-year process of creating the iconic Blindness collection, Javier Martin presents a continuation of this series: it concerns the appropriation of light, the struggle and contraposition of natural, artificial, and reflected light, and the visual definition of the complex characteristics of light.

 Judy Rifka - Single Shape - 3, 1974.
 Photo by Thomas Dashuber.